-For the cake part of these shortcakes I actually just took my favorite 5-ingredient freezer biscuits, added a bit more sugar to make them dessert-like, and shaped them into a more rustic round shape.
+For the cake part of these shortcakes I actually just took my favorite 5-ingredient freezer biscuits recipe, added a bit more sugar to make them dessert-like, and shaped them into a more rustic round shape.
 They worked perfectly for the strawberry shortcakes because of their super tender crumb that absorbed the strawberry syrup like a champ.

 And since I already had heavy whipping cream to make the biscuits, I decided to go ahead and make my own whipped cream, too.
 If you’ve never make your own homemade whipped cream, you’ve got to give it a try.
 It’s surprisingly easy and tastes so much better than what you get in the tub or can.
 You can do it by hand with a whisk, or use a mixer if you don’t feel like working your triceps.
 Either way it takes all but three minutes.